fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-02.md

 * max-fps, for frame rate in frames per second.
-For encoders that do not use a fixed framerate for encoding, this value should constrain the minimum amount of time between frames: the time between any two consecutive frames SHOULD not be less than 1/max-fps seconds.
+For encoders that do not use a fixed framerate for encoding, this value should constrain the minimum amount of time between frames: the time between any two consecutive frames SHOULD NOT be less than 1/max-fps seconds.

 * max-fs, for frame size in pixels per frame.
 This is the product of frame width and frame height, in pixels, for rectangular frames.